TechGrounds-Cloud8/cloud8-yismailmo/03_Cloud_1/NTW01.md

 To provide internetworking.
 To move packets from source to destination With the following protocol; IPV5, IPV6, ICMP, IPSEC, ARP, MPLS.

 Layer 3 devices include
 1, Router, used for communication for inter and intra network-wide area networks (WAN’s).

 2, Subnet mask,  is a 32-bit logical address that is used along with the IP address by the routers to determine the location of the destination host to route the packet data.

 Layer 2: Data Link

 Flow and error control by ensuring not sending more data than the network can handle.
 It also supervises the physical addressing system called the MAC address for the networks and handles the access of the assorted network components to the physical medium.

 Layer 2 devices include

-1, Layer-2 switches forward the data to the next layer on the basis of the physical address (MAC address) of the machine).
+1, Layer-2 switches that forward the data to the next layer on the basis of the physical address (MAC address) of the machine).

 2, Bridges, to connect two LAN networks.

 With the following protocol; RAPA, PPP, Frame Relay, ATM, Fiber Cable, etc.